IlorDash/algo-tasks/README.md

-# LeetCode
+# Algorithmic tasks
-My solutions for LeetCode problems
+My solutions for LeetCode and Ya problems